-The oceans are vast and wide, and are super cool fun to have a dip in too, or even go diving and snorkelling.
+The oceans are vast and wide and are super cool fun to have a dip in too, or even go diving and snorkeling.
 But they are so much more than that.
 Read on for some awesomely interesting facts about the oceans of the world.

 What you need to know about Oceans

 Did you know that about 70% of the Earth’s surface is covered by oceans?
 Wow, that’s a lot!

 - Have you been in the sea and all of a sudden the water is way down the beach and next thing it’s creeping up higher?
 Well, this is called the tides and they are caused by the Earth rotating while the Moon and Sun’s gravitational pull does this to the water.
 Pretty interesting huh?

 - We already know of hundreds of thousands of species in the oceans, but scientists think that there are still millions to be discovered.
 This is because we’ve only explored 5% of the oceans around us.

 - The largest and deepest ocean on Earth is the Pacific Ocean.
 Unbelievably this ocean alone covers about 30% of the Earth’s surface.

 The Pacific Ocean’s name means ‘peaceful sea’.
 Cool, that’s the place to go swimming and diving then!

 - The Mariana Trench, in the western Pacific Ocean, is the deepest known area of the Earth’s oceans.
 Its deepest point is about 11km.

 - The Pacific Ocean has about 25,000 different islands.
 That’s way more than any other ocean in the world.